 Traditional approaches used to engage and serve these three communities appropriately have focused mostly on the providers’ skill sets, and community engagement to improve utilization.

 This project takes a decidedly collaborative and community-oriented approach to these challenges by creating a training curriculum based on the Culturally and Linguistically Appropriate Services (CLAS) standards - a set of nationally accepted standards for cultural proficiency in service organizations and information gathered directly from the three target communities.

-This education, training, and problem-solving process brought together workgroups comprised of consumers, community and organizational leaders, advocates, and County and contract staff, to address identified barriers through CLAS-focused quality improvement interventions.
+This five year project including education, training, and community based approaches and brought together stakeholders comprised of consumers, community and organizational leaders, advocates, and County and contract staff, to address identified barriers through CLAS-focused quality improvement interventions.

 ICCTM English-language Community Forum 3.0 - April 1, 2021

 You spoke and we listened?
 This third forum celebrated the Solano County Innovations Project, Interdisciplinary Collaboration and Cultural Transformation Model project.
 Community members heard from diverse Solano County community members and agency representatives that provided updates on how community feedback has been used to develop actionable strategies to improve access to and use of mental health services in Solano County.

 Community members also learned about the many quality improvement plans developed, what has been implemented and what is coming next.
 Watch the recording to learn how you can continue to make a difference by sharing your voice in support of Solano County continuing to provide culturally and linguistically appropriate mental health services.

 See below for two examples of ICCTM quality improvment action plan deliverables from the Solano Innovations Project.